Health Promotion Emphasis

-Public health students in health promotion, also known nationally as health education specialists, study the biological, behavioral and social factors that affect the public's health.
-Click here to see how health education specialists promote a healthy world in various settings, including the expected job growth projections.
+Public health students in health promotion, also known nationally as health education specialists, study the biological, behavioral, and social factors that affect the public's health.

 - Federal, state, and local health agencies